 After Tooth Extraction

-After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
+After tooth extraction, such as wisdom teeth, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
 That’s why we ask you to bite on a moist wet gauze pad for 30-45 minutes after the appointment.
-If the excessive bleeding still persists, place another moist wet gauze pad and bite firmly for another 30 minutes.
+If the excessive bleeding persists, place another moist wet gauze pad and bite firmly for another 30 minutes.
 Another alternative to replacing the gauze a second time can be to take a tea bag, moisten it and squeeze out excess water, and bite for 45 minutes (tetric acid in tea bags helps the clotting process).

 After the blood clot forms, it is important not to disturb or dislodge the clot as it aids healing.
 Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for 72 hours.
 These activities will dislodge or dissolve the clot and retard the healing process.
 Limit vigorous exercise for the next 24 hours as this will increase blood pressure and may cause more bleeding from the extraction site.